Semantic Driven Multi-Camera Pedestrian Detection: Results

 \subsubsection{Discussion}

-The ablation analysis of Precision-Recall curves from Figure \ref{fig:Precision recall curves} shows that the use of automatically generated \(\mathcal{AOI}\)s (red curves) tends to increase Precision performance with respect to the baseline (blue curves) due to the false detections filtering process.
-When combined with the Semantic-driven Back-projection stage (green line), Recall is increased with respect to the baseline due to the creation of new detections, which also may also lead to a slight descent in Precision, as some of these detections are as occluded than there were not included in the ground-truth annotations.

-Table \ref{tab:Ablation Results} supports these results and shows that filtering-out detections using automatically generated \(\mathcal{AOI}\)s (Baseline + Filtering) improves the baseline performance for datasets where the ground-plane area does not cover the whole image representation, i.e. datasets containing close-up views of the scene as EPFL Terrace and RLC.
-In these datasets, our more precise \(\mathcal{AOI}\)s reduce \textit{phantom} detections obtained by the baseline detector.
-Overall, the performance of the baseline detector on the EPFL Terrace dataset is relatively increased using the proposed \(\mathcal{AOI}\)s a \(2.44\%\) and a \(2.82\%\) in terms of AUC and N-MODA measures respectively.
-For the EPFL RLC dataset, relative improvements are of a \(5.13\%\) regarding AUC and of a \(17.24\%\) concerning N-MODA.
+Table \ref{tab:Ablation Results} shows that filtering-out detections using automatically generated \(\mathcal{AOI}\)s (Baseline + Filtering) improves the performance of all the baselines for datasets where the ground-plane area does not cover the whole image representation, i.e. datasets containing close-up views of the scene as EPFL Terrace and RLC.
+In these datasets, our precise \(\mathcal{AOI}\)s reduce \textit{phantom} detections obtained by the baseline detectors.
+Although \(\mathcal{AOI}\)s are automatically computed, they are more precise (tighter to real scene edges) than those defined in the dataset.

+Overall, in the EPFL Terrace dataset, the performance of Faster-RCNN + Filtering improves Faster-RCNN by \(2.44\%\) and \(2.82\%\) in terms of AUC and N-MODA respectively.
+YOLOv3 + Filtering presents relative increments over YOLOv3 baseline of \(1.20\%\) and \(1.31\%\) for AUC and N-MODA respectively.
+Finally, EfficientDet + Filtering also overcomes its baseline results by a \(7.04\%\) for N-MODA.

+For the EPFL RLC dataset with the proposed \(\mathcal{AOI}\), Faster-RCNN is improved by a \(5.13\%\) regarding AUC and by a \(17.24\%\) concerning N-MODA.
+For YOLOv3, relative increments of a \(6.25\%\) and a \(11.86\%\) in terms of AUC and N-MODA are achieved.
+EfficientDet gains relative increments of a \(3.65\%\) and a \(11.47\%\) for AUC and N-MODA.